beadsland/fixTracks/README.md

   1. Confirm StopIteration working in `scanUntrackedFiles.py`

 ### iTunes to CouchDB
-  1. Refactor couch.database from `transferLibrary.py`
+  1. Refactor itunes parse loop from `transferLibrary.py`
   2. Use bulk uploads rather than individual saves
   3. Test elegant solution for storing python-language Views to CouchDB
   4. Common lazydict to cull down to deleted tracks